 What should landlords be doing after the fire at Grenfell Tower?

-What are the terms of reference for the Review?
+What are the implications for social landlords?

 What should landlords do who have a Primary Authority partnership for fire safety?